-We view board evaluation as an important tool for all boards.
-Companies are encouraged to disclose details of the process - including the name of the firm or individual undertaking the board evaluation -and as far as possible the conclusions reached within the evaluation and the subsequent actions taken.
+External board effectiveness reviews are to be welcomed, but shareholders will expect that the organisation responsible for effecting the evaluation is in a position to take an independent and rigorous approach.
+Companies are encouraged to disclose details of the process - including the name of the firm or individual undertaking the board evaluation - and as far as possible the conclusions reached within the evaluation and subsequent actions taken.